 With blockchain the company aims to use more recycled metal and shrink its carbon footprint, he said.
 The CFO took the lead "in being bold about defining the next digital agenda for the company."

 How digital transformation is changing the finance world

 The pandemic proved digital transformation is no longer a luxury for forward-thinking CFOs; it’s a must-have to manage and scale operations.
-As finance chief of SeatGeek showed, CFOs who lead the transformation of their finance function typically do so in tactical steps.
+Discover how CFOs are leading the transformation of their finance function in tactical steps.

 included in this trendline

 AI will yield biggest return in CFO spending during coming decade: Gartner

 3 CFO mistakes to avoid as IT spend rises to record in 2021

 Colonial hack a wake-up call to CFOs with legacy systems